dennuguyen/mtrn4010-proj/README.md

 The process model can be thought of as the transformation of the vehicle's pose from one state to the next.

+> It is very important to note that $X(k | k)$ needs to be updated using the process model before the prediction is made.

 We first need to calculate the Jacobian matrices for the process model given the current state and current input:
 $$
 \begin{aligned}